Marslevelsafety/Dechapon25/README.md

 Security

-Security issues should not be disclosed publicly through normal GitHub issues when they could expose a vulnerability or sensitive information.
+Security issues should not be disclosed publicly through standard GitHub issues when doing so could expose a vulnerability or sensitive information.

 Please report security issues privately through the repository's configured security reporting mechanism.